polkafoundry/polkadocs/docs/guide/README.md

 }
 ```

 As you can see, to inform the caller about an error, just `throw` it.
-This will _undo all state changes_ (rollback the transaction).
+This will stop processing immediately and _undo all state changes_.

 To try out how to use external package, let's rewrite the validation logic with [@hapi/joi](https://github.com/hapijs/joi).
 ```js